-Growing up in San Francisco, CA in family that loved Broadway show tunes, Deb learned early that you can write a song about almost anything.
+Growing up in San Francisco, CA in family that loved Broadway show tunes, Deb learned early that you can write a song about anything.

 Deb was equally enthused by the soulfulness of her own musical heritage- Irish music.
 In 1987, she met fellow Irish music lovers Ann Krohn (flute, guitar) and David Rick (cello) and they formed Seventh String Celtic Trio which played in the Denver-Boulder area six years to dedicated fans.
 However, in between jigs and reels, Deb found herself writing her own songs and she put out her first CD of original material, "MartianTangos" in 1992.

 In 1994, Deb decided she needed a change of scene and moved to Seattle where she attended the Puget Sound Guitar Workshop.
 She quickly fell in with the Pacific Northwest open mic scene and formed the bands Twins Before Birth, (a trio with guitarists Nick Dallett and Liz Savage) and later Deb Seymour & the Debonairs, a musical quartet that graced the Northwest music scene with their tight, three-part harmonies Two more CDs ensued, "Cupid's Wheel" in 1999 and "Mama Wears A Hard Hat" in 2011.

 Deb is a three-time Tumbleweed Music Festival Songwriting Finalist and also won prestigious "Top 5 Award" in